 Bahá’u’lláh also explains the meaning of the “clouds” in which ‘these Messengers appear:

-“By the term ‘clouds’ is meant those things which are contrary to the ways and desires of men … These ‘clouds’ signify, in one sense, the annulment of laws, the abrogation of former Dispensations [teachings],
+“By the term ‘clouds’ is meant those things which are contrary to the ways and desires of men. … These ‘clouds’ signify, in one sense, the annulment of laws, the abrogation of former Dispensations [teachings],

 the repeal of rituals and customs current amongst men, the exalting of the illiterate faithful above the learned opposers of the Faith.
 In another sense, they mean the appearance of that immortal Beauty [the Prophet] in the image of mortal man, with such human limitations as eating and drinking, poverty and riches, glory and abasement, sleeping ‘and waking, and such other things as cast doubt in the minds of men, and cause them to turn away.
 All such veils are symbolically referred to as ‘clouds’.”
 (8)